ciaraosull/project-3-mastermind/README.md

 Unified Modelling Language (UML) was used to visualize the various features of the game.

-* A Use Case Diagram was drafted to capture the games functionality and relationships with the user.
+* A Use Case Diagram was drafted to capture the game's functionality and relationships with the user.

 * The Mastermind Game is the system represented by the rectangle below.
 The external object is the Primary Actor.
-In this game it will be the Player that initiates the use of the system.
+In this game, it will be the Player that initiates the use of the system.

 * The Use Case in the diagram below are represented in circles and these are the actions that will initiate different tasks within the game.